uk000/goto/README.md

 #### Client Results Schema (output of API /client/results)
 The results are keyed by targets, with an empty key "" used to capture all results (across all targets) if "capturing of all results" is enabled (via API `/client/results/all/{enable}`).
-The schema below describes fields per target (including the all targets data)
+The schema below describes fields per target.

 |Field|Data Type|Description|
 |---|---|---|